 Homemade doughnuts are fun to make and many are deep fried.
 I don’t mind a deep fried doughnut at all but, sometimes a baked doughnut can satisfy our sweet cravings with much easier prep, clean-up and calories.
 This recipe starts with creamed butter and sugar much like a cake giving an incredibly tender crumb to the texture.
 To give them the classic shape you will need doughnut pans available almost everywhere now at big box stores like Target and Walmart as well as specialty kitchen stores and craft stores such as Michael’s and A.C.
 Moore.
 They typically come standard with 6 cavities but, who on earth only wants 6 doughnuts?
 My boys would have those eaten before they’ve had time to cool.

-Are you crazy about doughnuts?
-Checkout this stunning Boston Cream Doughnut Trifle for your next soiree and don’t miss my Parade piece featuring 20 Delectable Doughnuts We Can’t Stop Eating here on Parade.
+- Are you crazy about doughnuts?
+Checkout this stunning Boston Cream Doughnut Trifle for your next soiree and don’t miss my Parade article featuring 20 Delectable Doughnuts We Can’t Stop Eating here.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!